COVID-19: Workforce Strategies for your Business

 Improve Remote Working Capabilities

 Companies must also be ready to adapt to changing conditions in the economy.
-Several business leaders are looking into having their workforce operate remotely as a viable solution.
-Making sure that support communications, information back-up and documentation processes are in place are vital in minimising the disruption caused by the viral outbreak.
+Several business leaders today are looking into having their workforce operate remotely as a viable solution.
+They are making sure that support communications, information back-up and documentation processes are in place are vital in minimising the disruption caused by the viral outbreak.
 Here are a few considerations in creating an effective remote working plan:

 • Have a policy in place and set expectations.
 A formal agreement with employees should always be documented and clear expectations should be set regarding communication and project management.